bk-anupam/LLM_agents/RAG_BOT/README.md

 # RAG_BOT: Telegram RAG Agent to answer spiritual questions

-This project implements a Telegram bot powered by a Retrieval-Augmented Generation (RAG) agent built with Langchain and LangGraph.
-The agent is designed to answer questions based on a collection of spiritual documents stored in a ChromaDB vector store.
+This project implements a Telegram bot powered by a sophisticated, stateful agent built with Langchain and LangGraph.
+The agent is designed to answer questions based on a collection of spiritual documents, but it can also handle general conversation, remembering the context of your chat.

 ## Features

 *   **Telegram Interface:** Interact with the RAG agent directly through Telegram.
-*   **RAG Pipeline:** Utilizes a sophisticated LangGraph agent for:
+*   **Advanced Agentic Workflow:** Utilizes a robust LangGraph agent for:
+    *   **Intelligent Routing:** The agent first classifies a user's query to decide whether it's a question requiring knowledge retrieval (a "RAG" query) or a general conversational question (e.g., "summarize our chat").
     *   **Hybrid Search:** Combines semantic and lexical search for comprehensive context retrieval from local documents.
     *   **Web Search Fallback:** Automatically uses Tavily tools to search the web if local retrieval yields insufficient context.
     *   **Reranking** retrieved context using a CrossEncoder model for improved relevance.